The USC junior has emerged as a key leader on the 2016 Trojans.

 As a 2008 junior, he was an All-CIF Western Division and All-Golden League selection as he made 40 tackles, 6 tackles for a loss and 4 interceptions on defense and also had 27 catches for 443 yards with 5 TDs and 133 rushing yards and 5 TDs on just 5 carries on offense.

 As a sophomore in 2007, he passed for 589 yards and 7 TDs and also ran for 3 TDs.

 PERSONAL: He is a sociology major at USC.
+He was chosen to speak at the 2014 USC Student-Athlete Graduation Ceremony.
 He and 15 of his USC teammates spent 5 days in Haiti in the spring of 2012 building homes and assisting those in need.